-Wired intercom systems are more easily installed when a home is under construction, though it is possible to retrofit a wired system if you aren’t intimidated by installing behind-the-wall wiring.
+Wired intercom systems for homes are more easily installed when a house is under construction.
+Still, it is possible to retrofit a wired system if you aren’t intimidated by installing behind-the-wall wiring.

-The master station, or control panel, is hard-wired into your electrical system and the low-voltage wires that support the substations in rooms throughout your home or at your front door or entry gate are run behind the walls or outside from each substation to the master station.
+The master station, or control panel, is hard-wired into your electrical system.
+The low-voltage wires that support the substations in rooms throughout your home or at your front door or entry gate are run behind the walls or outside from each substation to the master station.

 A wired system is closed.
 No one outside the system, such as someone with a similar intercom or other device operating on the same radio frequency, can listen in.

-Wireless intercom systems are the most cost- and labor-effective choice for DIYers who want to add an intercom to an existing home.
+Wireless intercom systems for homes are a cost-effective choice.
+They are the best intercoms for DIYers who want to add an intercom to an existing dwelling.

-Wireless intercoms are up and running within minutes of installation because the master station and substations all plug into ordinary electrical outlets or operate on batteries.
+Wireless intercoms can be up and running within minutes of installation.
+The master station and substations all plug into ordinary electrical outlets or operate on batteries.

 Wireless substations are completely portable.
-Move them from room to room anywhere an outlet is located.
+You can move them from room to room, anywhere an outlet is located.

 Additional substations can be easily added later if your needs change.
 Just be sure the new ones are compatible with the ones you have.

 Depending on the range of your system, you can use a wireless intercom in an outbuilding, such as a detached garage or workshop, allowing you to stay connected to home even when outside.